 The global healthcare contract development and manufacturing organization market size was estimated at 193.4 billion in 2019 and is anticipated to expand at a CAGR of 8.1% over the forecast period.
-Increasing outsourcing of R&D is one of the major factors contributing to the market growth.
-Healthcare contract development and manufacturing organization (CDMO) provides outsourcing services to various pharmaceutical industries on contract basis.
+Increasing outsourcing of R&D is one of the major factors contributing to market growth.
+Healthcare contract development and manufacturing organization (CDMO) provides outsourcing services to various pharmaceutical industries on a contract basis.
 Increase in the outsourcing by pharmaceutical companies, growing pharmaceutical industry, and support of CDMOs in reducing the operational and capital expenses are some of the major factors anticipated to propel the market growth.

 In addition, favorable regulatory affairs in developing economies and assurance of quality services are other major drivers for contract development and manufacturing organization market.
-Most of the pharmaceutical and biopharmaceutical companies are outsourcing their manufacturing activities to CDMOs in order to meet the rising demand for small molecules and biologics in the emerging countries.
-This is expected to drive the market growth over the forecast period.
+Most of the pharmaceutical and biopharmaceutical companies are outsourcing their manufacturing activities to CDMOs in order to meet the rising demand for small molecules and biologics in emerging countries.
+This is expected to drive market growth over the forecast period.

 However, increasing logistic costs, serialization issues faced by healthcare organizations, and threat of infringement of Intellectual Property (IP) rights are anticipated to restrain the market growth for healthcare contract development and manufacturing organization over the forecast period.

 The market is segmented on the basis of services, which includes contract development and contract manufacturing.
 The contract manufacturing segment accounts for the largest market share of 72.7 % in 2019 and is also expected to grow at the fastest CAGR of 8.1 % during the forecast period.
-Growing trend of outsourcing, increasing use of medical device due to rising prevalence of various chronic diseases, and complexity in manufacturing devices are expected to drive the healthcare contract development and manufacturing organization market.
+Growing trend of outsourcing, increasing use of medical devices due to the rising prevalence of various chronic diseases, and complexity in manufacturing devices are expected to drive the healthcare contract development and manufacturing organization market.

 North America held the largest share of the healthcare CDMO market in 2019 and is expected to continue its dominance over the forecast period.
 Change in lifestyle habits such as smoking, lack of physical activity, and alcohol consumption is leading to growth in the number of chronic diseases in the region.
-Due to this, the demand for pharmaceutical products is increasing, which is inducing various pharmaceutical companies to outsource manufacturing of drugs to CDMOs.
+Due to this, the demand for pharmaceutical products is increasing, which is inducing various pharmaceutical companies to outsource the manufacturing of drugs to CDMOs.
 It is one of the major factors responsible for the market growth of CDMO in North America.

 Asia Pacific is expected to witness the fastest CAGR of 8.9 % over the forecast period.
-Asia Pacific continues to be leading the market in healthcarecontract development & manufacturing organization due to low manufacturing costs as compared to North America and Europe.
+Asia Pacific continues to be leading the market in healthcare contract development & manufacturing organization due to low manufacturing costs as compared to North America and Europe.
 China and India are the major suppliers of API manufacturing services in the region.